-- Understand health and safety issues with ICT in early childhood education – this is a vital part of child’s understanding in the use of ICT in their lives.
+- Understand health and safety issues with ICT in early childhood education – this is a vital part of a child’s understanding of the use of ICT in their lives.

 - Perceive the role that ICT has in STEM in early childhood education.

 Early childhood pedagogies like these are essential in the 21st century learning environment.